 While our tracker may appear different, the information provided remains the same.

-- As of November 24, 2020, the Wolf Administration is requiring Pre-K to 12 public schools in counties that have been in the substantial transmission level for at least two consecutive weeks to commit to new measures to ensure the safety and well-being of students and educators.
-Allegheny County has been in the substantial range for a two-week period since the week ending November 13.
+As of November 24, 2020, the Wolf Administration is requiring Pre-K to 12 public schools to monitor local COVID-19 transmission levels to help determine instructional models.
+An update to the Recommendations for Pre-K to 12 Schools Following Identification of a Case(s) of COVID-19 goes into effect on April 5, 2021.
+Counties that have been in the substantial transmission level for at least two consecutive weeks must commit to mitigation measures to ensure the safety and well-being of students and educators.

 - Schools must monitor cases of COVID-19 over a rolling 14-day period.